 Breakfast is of the simple, Moroccan variety, and is slightly different each day.
 It’s served out on the terrace in the warmer months.
 Bread is baked every morning; pancakes and jams are prepared in-house and are accompanied with pot-fulls of coffee and hot milk.
 You may also get fruit, yoghurts or sometimes boiled eggs.

 If you’d like a picnic to take on your hike, just let Jacqueline know the night before; you'll get chicken mayo sandwiches, mixed salads, eggs, fruit and mineral water.

 Children are celebrated everywhere in Morocco and nowhere more so than in the Berber villages.
-It’s yet another sign of Jacqueline’s generous nature that there's no charge for children’s meals and that children aged 6-9 years stay for 50% of adult rates.
+It’s yet another sign of Jacqueline’s generous nature that children under 7 years stay for free and those up to 12 yrs receive a 30% discount on adult rates.
 You probably won’t need a babysitter because there’s nowhere to go at night.
 But one could be arranged if you want to just chill out in the restaurant for the evening, or go for a stroll.

 Babysitting available by arrangement

 Baby cots available on request

 Remember baby and child equipment may be limited or need pre-booking